SteveOv/platodebs/README.md

 #### Alternative: using a venv

-If you prefer not to use a conda environment the following venv setup works although I haven't tested it as thoroughly.
-Again from this directory run;
+If you prefer not to use a conda environment the following venv setup works although I haven't tested it as thoroughly and it doesn't have as tight control over versioning.
+Again, from this directory run;
 ```sh
 $ python -m venv .platodebs
 ```